zcvele/OfficeDocs-SkypeForBusiness/Teams/integrating-business-email.md

         - Points to address or value: **aspmx.l.google.com**.
         - TTL: **3600**.
     - After the MX record is added, select **Add record**.
 1. The remainder of the steps are automated.
-Follow the prompts in the wizard to finish.
+Follow the prompts in the Wizard to finish.

 ## For further assistance